Glossary

 Capacity

-The maximum amount of space (in bytes) that a Cell can occupy on the Nervos blockchain.
+The maximum space (in bytes) that a cell can occupy on the Nervos CKB.

 Synonyms